CSI-SCT-SB/AIL-333-AI-Algorithms-Lab/README.md

 ### INSTRUCTIONS
 - This repository is hacktoberfest supported
-- Any misconduct will lead to spam labbel.
+- Any misconduct will lead to spam label.
 - File should be of the format __ExpNo._ExperimentName__
 - No duplication is entertained